-A Toronto-based lighting designer and frequent collaborator with C+C, Simon’s previous works for the company include #lovesexbrahms (Dora Award), Looking for Elvis (Dora nomination), and From the House of Mirth.
+A Toronto-based lighting designer and frequent collaborator with C+C, Simon’s previous works for the company include #lovesexbrahms (Dora Award), Looking for Elvis (Dora nomination), and From the House of Mirth (Dora nomination).

-He has created more than one hundred original designs with other companies including Factory Theatre, Fall for Dance North, Kaeja d’Dance, Soulpepper Theatre Company, Sudbury Theatre Centre, théâtre français de Toronto, Theatre New Brunswick, and Toronto Dance Theatre.
-He has received five Dora nominations for outstanding lighting design, winning the award twice, and is a member of the Associated Designers of Canada.
+He has created more than two hundred original designs with other companies including Factory Theatre, Fall for Dance North, Kaeja d’Dance, Soulpepper Theatre Company, Sudbury Theatre Centre, théâtre français de Toronto, Theatre New Brunswick, and Toronto Dance Theatre.
+He has received seven Dora nominations for outstanding lighting design, winning the award three times, and is a member of the Associated Designers of Canada.

 Composer, sound designer, musician and instrument maker John Gzowski has played banjo for opera in Banff, studied Carnatic classical music in India and played oud and guitar in jazz and folk festivals across Canada and Europe.
 His theatre work has won him 5 Dora’s, and another 7 nominations.
 Worked for companies like Shaw Festival, Luminato, the Mirvishes, MTC, Canstage, Soulpepper, Dancemakers, Red Sky, Tarragon, Factory Theatre and YPT in almost 200 productions.